KasraK2K/go-simple-monitoring/README.md

 The system automatically logs monitoring data to daily files in `YYYY-MM-DD.log` format based on the `configs.json` configuration.

+### Storage Configuration

+In `configs.json`, you can control where logs are stored using the `storage` field:

+- `"file"` - Write logs only to log files (recommended for production)
+- `"db"` - Write logs only to database
+- `"both"` - Write logs to both files and database

 ### Storage Requirements

 | Interval | Daily Size | Weekly Size | Monthly Size | Yearly Size |